Louis Slotin: Criticality accident

 At 3:20 p.m., the screwdriver slipped and the upper beryllium hemisphere fell, causing a "prompt critical" reaction and a burst of hard radiation.
-At the time, the scientists in the room observed the blue glow of air ionization and felt a heat wave.
+Scientists observed the blue glow of air ionization and felt a heat wave.
 Slotin experienced a sour taste in his mouth and an intense burning sensation in his left hand.
 He jerked his left hand upward, lifting the upper beryllium hemisphere, and dropped it to the floor, ending the reaction.
 He had already been exposed to a lethal dose of neutron radiation.
 At the time of the accident, dosimetry badges were in a locked box about 100 ft from where the reaction occurred.
 Realizing that no one in the room had their film badges on, "immediately after the accident Dr. Slotin asked Dr. Raemer E. Schreiber to have the badges taken from the lead box and placed on the critical assembly".
 This peculiar response was of no value for determining the actual doses received by the men in the room and put Schreiber at "great personal risk" of additional exposure.
 A report later concluded that a heavy dose of radiation may produce vertigo and can leave a person "in no condition for rational behavior."
 As soon as Slotin left the building he vomited, a common reaction from exposure to extremely intense ionizing radiation.
 Slotin's colleagues rushed him to the hospital, but the radiation damage was irreversible.

-The seven other men present at the time of the reaction included Alvin Cushman Graves, Samuel Allan Kline, Marion Edward Cieslicki, Dwight Smith Young, Theodore P. Perlman, and Pvt.
+The six other men present at the time of the reaction included Alvin Cushman Graves, Samuel Allan Kline, Marion Edward Cieslicki, Dwight Smith Young, Theodore P. Perlman, and Pvt.
 Patrick J. Cleary.
-By 25 May 1946, four of these seven men had been discharged from hospital.
+By 25 May 1946, four of these seven men had been discharged from the hospital.
 The United States Army physician responsible for the Los Alamos base hospital, Captain Paul Hageman, said that Slotin's, Graves', Kline's and Young's "immediate condition is satisfactory."